 FBA prep vs full 3PL: when to switch.

 A prep-only center handles inbound, labels, and forwards.
 A 3PL does that plus multi-channel pick/pack, longer-term storage, and system-of-record inventory access.
-Below: the 5 criteria that move you from one to the other, plus 6 3PL recommendations with serious FBA prep capability.
+Below: 8 3PLs that cleared our typed verification standard and are listed in the directory, the 5 criteria that move you from prep-only to 3PL, and 5 national platforms we recommend by outbound link without verification.

 When you need a 3PL, not a prep-only center.